qrohlf/sensible-web-development/_chapters/2/1-what-is-css.md

     }
     ```

+for a more in-depth explanation of selectors, including how you can chain them together to create more complicated rules, see [this css-tricks article](http://css-tricks.com/how-css-selectors-work/).

 ## Declarations
 Declarations are kind of like the CSS version of paint, allowing you to apply all kinds of effects and transformations to a document.
 You've already seen some examples of declarations which change a document's fonts, typesetting, and backgrounds.